-Toff is a seasoned communications professional with over eight years of experience in working across various communication roles in the advertising industry, financial services industry, and the climate change and development sector.
-Prior to devoting his craft towards solving the climate crisis, Toff spearheaded advertising campaigns, developed and implemented media strategies, and mounted corporate social responsibility initiatives for top advertisers and multinational companies based in the Philippines.
-Much of his experience in the climate change sector stems from his work in the Philippine Climate Change Commission and the Department of Environment and Natural Resources where he led creative communications.
+Toff is a seasoned communications professional with over nine years of experience in working across various communication roles in the advertising industry, financial services industry, and the climate change and development sector.
+Prior to devoting his craft to solving the climate crisis, Toff spearheaded advertising campaigns, developed and implemented media strategy, and mounted corporate social responsibility initiatives for top advertisers and multinational companies based in the Philippines.
+His experience in the climate change sector stems from leading creative communications initiatives for the Philippine Climate Change Commission.
 He holds a Bachelor of Arts degree in Communication Arts from the University of Santo Tomas.

 Kristine has more than ten years of experience in climate change and government communications.
 Before joining Climate Reality in 2021, she worked as the speechwriter and communications focal of the former Vice Chairperson and Executive Director of the Climate Change Commission.
 Prior to working in the climate change sphere, she served as deputy head of the Media Monitoring Division of the Presidential Communications Development and Strategic Planning Office.
 She earned her Bachelor’s degree in Journalism from the University of the Philippines Diliman in 2010.